compendio/goldbug-manual/README.md

 - It should be remembered that one transforms the permanent keys into transport keys.
 If these are compromised, the encryption becomes recognizable with the other encryption authorities.
 This concept creates a creative research area within the echo protocol environment.
 Here are some concepts suggestions that could be further incorporated:

 - Participants could consistently generate ephemeral (asymmetric) key pairs and exchange session-based (symmetric) keys over the ephemeral keys.
 Attendees would be notified if there were not enough keys left.
-Replacement (from ephemeral keys to permanent key or session-based (symmetric) to (session-based) ephemeral (asymmetric) keys would then be automatically regulated ... similar to exchanging status messages via online status in chat exchanged only over session-based keys in the Echo or POPTASTIC protocol.
+Replacement (from ephemeral keys to permanent key or session-based (symmetric)keys to (session-based) ephemeral (asymmetric) keys would then be automatically regulated ... similar to exchanging status messages via online status in chat exchanged only over session-based keys in the Echo or POPTASTIC protocol.

 - Instead of exchanging one set of private session keys, multiple sets of private session bowls could be exchanged for supplies.
 Retaining data differently for a variety of anonymous email addresses with session-based keys.

 - The OTR concept (so far for chat) could be applied within the permanent keys and also for e-mail.
-POPTASTIC in a different way, if chat goes via e-mail, then the chat key OTR can also be sent via e-mail.
+POPTASTIC in a different way, if chat goes via e-mail, then the chat key with OTR can also be sent via e-mail.

 By using unique keys, information transfers in a session can be ideally protected - even if there are attempts to compromise.

-So forward secrecy offers a substantial improvement in the protection of encrypted transmissions for little effort and no cost.
+That means, forward secrecy offers a substantial improvement in the protection of encrypted transmissions for little effort and no cost.

 After describing e-mail and its numerous options for improved and innovated encryption, we come to the already announced term POPTASTIC - the function of chat over e-mail servers.

 ## 10 POPTASTIC - Encrypted chat and email via POP3 & IMAP

 POPTASTIC is an innovation in messaging - encrypted chat over email servers.

-With the POPTASTIC function all e-mail accounts, eg from Gmail, Outlook.com or Yahoo! -Mail with GoldBug end-to-end can be encrypted asymmetrically - and hybrids additionally symmetrically.
-The trick: every POP3 or IMAP server can now also be used for encrypted chat.
-And that also through firewalls when e-mail is given.
+With the POPTASTIC function all e-mail accounts, e.g. from Gmail, Outlook or Yahoo! -Mail can be encrypted asymmetrically end-to-end with GoldBug - and additionally hybrid symmetrically.
+The clou: every POP3 or IMAP server can now also be used for encrypted chat.
+And that also through firewalls when e-mail is given and going out.

 Figure: POPTASTIC